-Our postcard auctions allow you to buy or sell whole postcard collections.
-Whereas postcard dealers will sometimes cherry pick the best and most saleable rare postcards, leaving an uninviting remnant collection.
+Our postcard auctions allow you to buy or sell whole postcard collections - unlike postcard dealers, who often cherry pick the best and most saleable rare postcards, leaving an uninviting remnant collection.

-If you’re thinking of selling your entire postcard collection or part of it, we are always interested in picture postcards of all types – whether they are used or unused.
+If you’re thinking of selling your entire postcard collection or part of it, we're always interested in picture postcards of all types – whether they are used or unused.

 With more than five decades of experience to our name, you can be sure our postcard auctions will always achieve the maximum possible returns.

 If you have rare postcards for sale or you would like your vintage postcards to be accurately valued, please get in touch – call 01926 499031 today.